 Lubrication: Increase the Longevity and Performance

 To ensure the best performance and that the parts will not wear too early, the nailer should be properly lubricated.
-You can use any oil for pneumatic tools, and just put some drops before each use.
+You can use any oil for pneumatic tools, and just put a few drops in before each use.

 Quick Firing Mode

-This Hitachi NV45AB2 roofing nailer comes with the Contact mode that works like this:
+This Hitachi NV45AB2 roofing nailer comes with a Contact mode that works like this: